MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

             azureTableEntity.Z = zPos;

-            // Serialise the AzureTableEntity object to be sent to Azure string jsonObject = JsonConvert.SerializeObject(azureTableEntity);
+            // Serialize the AzureTableEntity object to be sent to Azure string jsonObject = JsonConvert.SerializeObject(azureTableEntity);

             using (UnityWebRequest www = UnityWebRequest.Post(azureFunctionEndpoint, jsonObject))